seb-m/curve41417.rs/README.md

 For a more detailed example see [curve41417_ops.rs](examples/curve41417_ops.rs).

+## Documentation

+The generated documentation is also available [here](http://seb.dbzteam.org/rust-curve41417/curve41417/).

 ## Notes

 * This code is experimental and its crypto operations are highly unoptimized.